-- a) Full names: Caroline Dey Da Silva - b) Occupation and/or function, including whether in an executive or non-executive capacity, for example; non-executive chairman, executive chairman, chief executive officer, managing director, financial director, other relevant executive and non-executive director functions/status and the executive functions of all managers specified: Independent Non-Executive Director - c) Business address: 1 Sportica Crescent, Tyger Valley, Bellville, 7530 - d) Nationality: South African - e) Brief CV, including a list of all other companies of which such person is a director:

-Ms Da Silva is a former insurance professional who, after holding senior roles at Santam and Mutual & Federal, spent seven years as regulator at the Financial Services Board / Financial Sector Conduct Authority.
-She holds a BA and a Post Graduate Diploma in Management Practice.
+- a) Full names: Caroline Dey Da Silva - b) Occupation and/or function, including whether in an executive or non-executive capacity, for example; non-executive chairman, executive chairman, chief executive officer, managing director, financial director, other relevant executive and non-executive director functions/status and the executive functions of all managers specified: Independent Non-Executive Director - c) Business address: 1 Sportica Crescent, Tyger Valley, Bellville, 7530 - d) Nationality: South African - e) Brief CV, including a list of all other companies of which such person is a director: Ms Da Silva has more than 30 years' experience in the insurance industry and served in various executive roles at the Financial Services Board and the Financial Sector Conduct Authority between August 2013 and October 2020.
+She holds a BA degree and a Post Graduate Diploma in Management Practice.
+She currently serves as a director and trustee on the entities as listed herein below.